neptune-mutual-blue/protocol/docs/CoverUtilV1.md

 | Name        | Type           | Description  |
 | ------------- |------------- | -----|
 | s | IStore | Specify store instance |

+**Returns**

+fee Returns the amount of NPM tokens you need to pay to create a new cover

 <details>
 	<summary><strong>Source Code</strong></summary>